 Guess we should’ve just snuck him off with us without asking anyone’s permission for it.
 So what if Turdy or Tina told on us.
 They’d done that all the time anyway.
-And come to think of it, for all her stupid lectures Aunt Nedra’d never been as disapproving as all our other aunts had been.
+For all her stupid lectures, though, Aunt Nedra’d never been as disapproving as most of our other aunts had been.
 Just too darned careful!

 One of her dreams come true.

 “Such a stinkin’ shock!” uttered Tippy in his dramatic manner.
-“Man, he was on his way to making it big!
-We had a shot at the Nationals this year!
-Can’t think of anyone else I wanted to team with!”
+“Man, he was on his way to making it big, him and Jo!
+Had a shot at the Nationals this year!
+Can’t think of anyone else I’d want to team with besides him!
+Except Joleigh!”

-“Tippy, Krista’s a wreck and couldn’t face it.
+“Tippy, Krysta’s a wreck and couldn’t face it.
 And as for Dante, how could he turn his back on his neighbor’s goat?”
 Lannette asked him.
 “The poor thing was badly mauled.
 He said he’d be here if he could be.
 I’ve got Joleigh—and now that you and Colleen are here, I’m fine.
 Oh, and look!
-Thomi Tollefson and her sisters just came in!
-So, yeah, I’ll be fine!”
+Thomi and her sisters just came in!
+So, yeah, we’re fine!”

-Thomi exchanged a grin with Colleen and put an arm around Lannette.
+Thomi exchanged a grin with Colleen and drew Lannette away from him, giving her a quick hug.
 “Dante and Stephan went together on that goat call.
 I would have gone in his place, but I’m supposed to be resting now.
 Dante told us to give his love to you and Joleigh.
-So here we are.
 Stephan sends his as well.”

 Lannette received that news with seeming indifference, making Thomi shake her and say, “Look, whatever you think, Lannette, Dante cares about you.
 Believe him when he says so!”